cathaldcronin1/OWSAP-Info-App/README.md

  * JSP Expression Elements
  * Cookies.
  * Styled with Twitter Bootstrap.

  *Overview*
  ==
  This application allows a user to select an OWASP (Open Web Application Security Project) flaw and provide information on this web application flaw/issue.

  A user can select a a flaw from the drop down.
 The users selection is then stored in a cookie which is created on the backend and made availble to the session.
- For each flaw that a user selects, they are brought to the corresponding JSP page associated to that flaw that displays information regarding.
+ For each flaw that a user selects, they are brought to the corresponding JSP page associated to that flaw that displays information regarding it.

  *Output*
  ===